antielectronbomb/castaway-plugins-wiki-protons/Wiki-Changelog.md

 _**NOTE: [Plugin] means a change applied to the weapon reverts plugin itself.
 [Server] means a change applied to the Castaway.tf game servers.
 [Plugin/Server] means changes are applied to both.**_

+### November 27, 2025
+- **[Plugin/Server] Fixed Spy disguises not working properly which causes the disguised Spy to be in the reference pose.
+See this [issue](https://github.com/rsedxcftvgyhbujnkiqwe/castaway-plugins/issues/27) for more information.**

 ### November 26, 2025
 - **[Plugin] Added Sandvich revert**
   - *Reverted to pre-Engineer Update, heal yourself by eating/throwing the Sandvich, can be eaten forever unless thrown which must then be recharged via resupply or health kits*